 The Osprey Manta AG 28 leaves all other day packs in the dust.
 After spending hours on the trail under the weight of a heavy load, a serious Day Hiker knows there are two things that really matter when choosing the right backpack: comfort and capacity.

 With its unique, cushy mesh suspension system and a multitude of cavernous internal spaces, the Manta AG is a 28 liter backpack (26 liters in women’s version) ready to handle any trail you pit it against.

-Journey through the world of backpacks with our comprehensive backpack guide, and see why we recommend the Osprey Manta AG 28 below.
+Journey through the world of backpacks with our comprehensive backpack guide, and see the full Osprey Manta AG 28 review below.